Eta and rho invariants on manifolds with edges: Short time asymptotic expansions of the heat traces

 The statement now follows by making the index set in \eqref{extended} explicit. \end{proof}

 In the special case of $D$ being the Gauss-Bonnet, the signature or the spin Dirac operator, we can obtain a much stronger statement.

-\begin{thm} Let $D$ be an essentially self-adjoint geometric Dirac operator, i.e. either the Gauss-Bonnet, the signature or the spin Dirac operator on an admissible edge manifold $(M,g)$ with $\dim M = m$ and edge $B$ of dimension $b$.
+\begin{thm} Let $D$ be an essentially self-adjoint geometric Dirac operator, i.e. either the Gauss-Bonnet, the signature or the spin Dirac operator on an admissible edge manifold $(M,g)$ with $\dim M = m$ and a finite collection of edges $B_i, i\in I$ of dimension $b_i$, respectively.
 Then $\Tr D H \equiv 0$ if $m$ is even, and the following short time asymptotic expansion holds if $m$ is odd